 Unlike seasonal flu, for which there is a vaccine to protect against infection, there is no vaccine for COVID-19.
-But researchers at the U.S. National Institutes of Health are in the early stages of developing one.
-Officials have already launched a phase 1 clinical trial of a potential vaccine for COVID-19.
+But researchers in the U.S. and around the world are working to develop one.

 In general, the CDC recommends the following to prevent the spread of respiratory viruses, which include both coronaviruses and flu viruses: Wash your hands often with soap and water for at least 20 seconds; avoid touching your eyes, nose and mouth with unwashed hands; avoid close contact with people who are sick; stay home when you are sick; and clean and disinfect frequently touched objects and surfaces.

 Wearing cloth face coverings in public and practicing social distancing — or staying at least 6 feet (1.8 meters) away from other people — is also recommended to prevent the spread of COVID-19.

 - 28 devastating infectious diseases

 - 11 surprising facts about the respiratory system